England national rugby league team: Badge

 As part of a rebrand across all of the RFL in 2017, a new England crest was introduced.
 It is a merge of both the shield crest and the old lions crest.
 It has the St. Georges cross on the background with three lions in front of it.

 Media coverage

 The BBC have the rights to screen all England games.
 They showed every game England competed in at the 2017 Rugby League World Cup, as well as all their Four Nations, and Baskerville Shield games.
 They also showed every game at the 2021 Rugby League World Cup in addition to women's and wheelchair games.

 Coaching staff

 Current squad

-Squad selected for the 2021 Rugby League World Cup (played in 2022 due to the COVID-19 pandemic).
+Squad selected for the 2025 Ashes Series against Australia.